matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 }
 ```

+`m.relates_to` is a reference relationship ([MSC3267](https://github.com/matrix-org/matrix-spec-proposals/pull/3267)).
+The `event_id` is the ID of the `m.beacon_info` event emitted when the user started this live share.

-The `m.location` section of the `m.beacon` event can include an optional
+`m.location` is identical to the `m.location` section of the `m.location` event
+type in [MSC3488](https://github.com/matrix-org/matrix-doc/pull/3488).
+As such,
+it must contain a `uri` field with an RFC5870 `geo:` URI.
+It can contain an
-`description` field to provide user facing updates e.g. current address
+optional `description` field to provide user-facing updates e.g. the current
+address of this location.

+`m.ts` is the time in milliseconds since the epoch when the location was measured.

+## Permission to share location

 ## Encryption